jmalonda12/joshs-megr2156-portfolio/docs/assignments/A03/index.md

 ## 5. SolidWorks Equations

 I created global variables in SolidWorks for the main design parameters.
-These variables were then connected to the CAD dimensions and equations.
+These variables were connected to the CAD dimensions and equations.

 The variables used were: